Nukepayload2/Nukepayload2.Csv/README.md

 csv = CsvConvert.SerializeObject(converted);
 ```

-### Trouble shooting
-If these sample codes throw `FormatException` when deserializing, please set the current culture of the current thread to "zh-CN".
-Because I'm using Chinese date time format when writing this sample.

 ## VB and C# model Code generator (Preview)
 1. Clone this repo.
 2. Make sure .NET Core 2.x SDK is installed.